joeldrapper/literal.fun/compare/dry.md

 dry-rb types are objects that encapsulate not just a type but also a default value, fallback value, coercion strategy and failure strategy.

-A type is a rule that predicates a value’s membership in a set.
-In my view, it has no business with coercion or default values. dry-rb types are not just types, they are something else combined with types.

-All this is to say that it’s quite difficult to do a direct comparison between dry-rb and Literal types since in Literal, a type is just an interface.
+It’s quite difficult to do a direct comparison between dry-rb and Literal types since in Literal, a type is just an interface.
 Any object that responds to `===(object)` with a _booleanish_ return value is a type predicated by that method.

 ### Literal types are native to Ruby